Transparency

 What is transparency?

-At its simplest, transparency in the context of the Christchurch Call is about being as open as possible as individual supporters and as a Call Community about what we do to meet our commitments, why we do those things, and the impacts of our actions.
+At its simplest, transparency in the context of the Christchurch Call is about being as open as possible as individual supporters and as a Call Community about how we meet Call commitments and the impacts of our actions on terrorist and violent extremist content online.

 Why is this important?

 Ultimately, transparency helps build understanding and trust among stakeholders as a basis for collective action.
 It is necessary for designing and evaluating the effectiveness of interventions to eliminate terrorist and violent extremist content online, while protecting and respecting human rights and fundamental freedoms.
-Transparency contributes to accountability and continuous improvement.
-An example of this is the practise of holding Call Community debriefs following a crisis response.
+Transparency contributes to accountability and continuous improvement, for example by holding Call Community debriefs following a crisis response, or enabling research into the effectiveness of specific interventions.

-Much of the progress on transparency has been made on a voluntary basis.
-Since the launch of the Call, different governments have developed legislation to tackle online harms.
-This often includes transparency and reporting requirements.
-As regulators move to implement these requirements, we expect to see further guidance and support for the tech sector and improvements in transparency.
+Recently, some governments have developed legislation to tackle online harms that includes transparency and reporting requirements.
+As regulators move to implement these requirements, we can expect to see further guidance and support for the tech sector and improvements in transparency.

 Resources